graphql/graphql-spec/spec/Section 2 -- Language.md

 supplied for an input value.

 Variables must be defined at the top of an operation and are in scope throughout the execution of that operation.
+Values for those variables are provided to a GraphQL service as part of a request so they may be substituted in during execution.

 In this example, we want to fetch a profile picture size based on the size of a particular device: